-Our donations are entirely used to rescue dogs and for the health and well-being of current and future rescue dogs.
-There is no such thing as too small of a donation, every penny donated to our cause is important for providing all the necessary support to these animals.
-Please understand all monies received are applied to any bills received by our rescue for shelter fees, boarding fees, transportation fees, vetting fees, micro-chipping fees, preventative medications, and dogs that need medical treatments outside the general vetting.
+Our donations are used to rescue dogs and for the health and well-being of current and future rescue dogs.
+There is no such thing as too small of a donation, every penny is important for providing all the necessary support to these animals, saving dogs and keeping our rescue going!
+Monies received are applied to bills received by our rescue for shelter fees, boarding fees, transportation fees, vetting, micro-chipping, preventative medications, and any dogs that need medical treatments outside the scope of general vetting.
 Donations also help with items needed such as crates, bedding, toys, leashes, collars, and more.
 Passion 4 Paws is registered 502c3 non-profit organization.
-All monies go directly to towards saving dogs and keep our rescue going.
 Our founder, Robin Shover, contributes $250 for every home she sells in her Real Estate business to the rescue!
 Sometimes people think rescuing dogs is free of charge, but it is quite the opposite.

 1) Boarding costs: Often there is no place to keep a dog at first.
 In order to get a dog safe quickly, while a more permanent placement is found, boarding is the only option even though it is costly.